Emmkay001/Emmkay001/README.md

 - 💞️ I’m looking to collaborate on ... anything concerning Front End web development
 - 📫 How to reach me ...
 Kosiobi45@gmail.com
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ... i don't think its so hard to centre a div lol
+- ⚡ Fun fact: ...
+What was the first sentence HTML made?
+"Hello world!"

 <!---
 Emmkay001/Emmkay001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.